SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

 ---
 uid: help-en-invitation-add-participant
 title: Add participants to follow-ups
-description: Inviting contacts to an appointment can be done in different ways.
-This how-to guide will show how you to add participants to an appointment.
+description: This how-to guide will show how you to add participants to a follow-up.
 author: Bergfrid Dias
 so.date: 10.19.2023
-keywords: diary, follow-up, invitation, participant so.topic: howto
+keywords: diary, follow-up, invitation, participant, meeting so.topic: howto
 language: en
 ---